Ayawaso West

 Ayawaso West or Ayawaso West Wuogon is one of the constituencies in Accra represented in the Parliament of Ghana.
 It elects one Member of Parliament (MP) by the first past the post system of election.
 Ayawaso West is located in the Accra Metropolitan Area of the Greater Accra Region of Ghana.
+The current member of parliament for the constituency is John Dumelo.

 Members of Parliament

 Elections

 Following the death of her husband, Lydia Alhassan stood for and won the by-election for his seat.